Join our #cleanermarina movement

 Trees, plants and wild flowers are incredibly important for our keeping our global ecosystem balanced, healthy and cool, not least because they absorb carbon dioxide.

 They are also home to a whole host of creatures and insects that keep our food chains and global food production running, and are hugely important to our wellbeing and mental health, too.

 Antifoul paint is unfortunately a very toxic substance, full of chemicals and microplastics.

 Studies now show that in our inshore waters and sheltered seas, ship and boat coatings are the principle source of microplastics pollution.

-With 10million plus tonnes of plastic heading into our waters each year, there is a lot to clean-up and as safe-havens of slow waters and limited tides, waste can collect quickly here, and often.
+With 10 million plus tonnes of plastic heading into our waters each year, there is a lot to clean-up.
+As safe-havens of slow waters and limited tides, waste can collect quickly and often in our marinas and harbours

 Whilst it's incredibly important to prevent waste from entering our waters, it's also necessary to clean up what is already there.